'We want peace': Blinken to meet Russian, Ukrainian officials, U.S. says | Law-Order

 "The United States does not want conflict.
 We want peace," a senior U.S. State Department official said on Tuesday. "(Russian) President (Vladimir) Putin has it in his power to take steps to de-escalate this crisis so the United States and Russia can pursue a relationship that is not based on hostility or crisis," the official told reporters.

-Russia denies planning a new military offensive.
+Russia denies planning a new military offensive but has made several demands and said it could take unspecified military action unless the West agrees to them..
 Blinken will meet Ukrainian President Volodymyr Zelenskiy and Foreign Minister Dmytro Kuleba on Wednesday.

 Then in Berlin he will meet German Foreign Minister Annalena Baerbock and later the Transatlantic Quad, referring to a format that involves the United States, Britain, France and Germany.
-Blinken will "discuss recent diplomatic engagements with Russia and joint efforts to deter further Russian aggression against Ukraine, including Allies’ and partners’ readiness to impose massive consequences and severe economic costs on Russia," the State Department said in a statement.
+A State Department statement said the discussions would focus in part on a readiness among allies to impose "massive consequences and severe economic costs on Russia."

 Blinken will meet Russian Foreign Minister Sergei Lavrov in Geneva on Friday to seek a diplomatic off-ramp with Moscow, the senior official said.
-Blinken spoke with Lavrov on Tuesday and urged de-escalation, the State Department said in a separate statement.
-The senior official said the two decided in the call that it would be useful to meet in person.
+Blinken spoke with Lavrov on Tuesday and the senior official said the two decided in the call that it would be useful to meet in person.

-Despite diplomatic engagements this month the U.S. has yet to see Russia de-escalate tensions and Moscow could launch an attack on Ukraine at any time in January or February, the senior official said.
-"We’ve been very clear, meaningful progress on the diplomatic track can only happen in an environment of de-escalation.
-But we’ve seen the exact opposite from Russia," the official said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)